hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

  .writeTo(Sinks.logger());
 ```

-When you run this pipeline, you should see the following output where
+When you run this pipeline, you will see output like the following,
-you can see that the start and end timestamps of the windows are overlapping.
+where you can see that the start and end timestamps of the windows are
+overlapping.

 ```text
 15:07:38.108 [ INFO] [c.h.j.i.c.W.loggerSink#0] WindowResult{start=15:07:37.100, end=15:07:38.100, value='100', isEarly=false}